Richard-Cao226/Unity-Shooting-Game/README.md

 # Unity-TopDownShooter
-A Top-Down-Shooting Game made with Unity and written in C#. <br>
+A Top-Down-Shooting Game made with Unity and written in C#.
+## How to play
 Execute CUTE/Build/cute.exe to run the game.

 ## Game Backstory